Here Today (Paul McCartney song): Origins and meaning

-Paul McCartney composed "Here Today" in mid-1981, less than a year after John Lennon was murdered.
+Paul McCartney composed "Here Today" in mid-1981, less than a year after Lennon's murder.
 In a 1982 interview with The Los Angeles Times, McCartney said that due to the honest and emotional nature of the song he was "kind of crying" when he wrote it.
 He even found it difficult to talk about with the other remaining members of the Beatles.
 The structure of the song itself is written like a dialogue between Lennon and McCartney.
-McCartney says that Lennon used to "lay into" McCartney, but often did not really mean it, and this is emulated in the hypothetical conversation where the two bicker over whether or not they really know each other.
+McCartney says that Lennon used to "lay into" McCartney, but often did not really mean it, and this is emulated in the hypothetical conversation in which the two bicker over whether or not they really know each other.
 The song is about McCartney really trying to talk to Lennon, but finding it futile after the latter's death.

 McCartney describes parts of the song as being quite honest.
 One verse in the song refers to an incident that occurred during the Beatles' first full American tour in 1964 when they were stranded in Key West, Florida during a hurricane.
 Said McCartney, It was during that night, when we'd all stayed up way too late, and we got so pissed that we ended up crying—about, you know, how wonderful we were, and how much we loved each other, even though we'd never said anything.
 It was a good one: you never say anything like that.
 Especially if you're a Northern Man.

 McCartney recorded "Here Today" sometime after June 1981 at his High Park home studio in Campbeltown, Scotland.
 The Beatles' former producer George Martin produced the song and provided its orchestral accompaniment, performed by a string quartet at AIR Studios in London on 30 November 1981.
 Mixing was done at Odyssey Studios in London on 9 December 1981.